City Infrastructure - Fire Damaged Box Culvert

 Structural Integrity:

-Higher residual strains and greater deflection indicated severe structural deficiencies in the fire-damaged culvert.
+• Higher residual strains and more significant deflection indicated a relative loss in the structural capacity.

 Solutions and Recommendations